Digital quantum simulation of an extended Agassi model: Using machine learning to disentangle its phase-diagram: Exploring phase transitions

 It is important to note that this phase diagram has been obtained using a mean-field approach, which is only valid for the large $N$ limit, where $N$ is the number of sites, and it allows to calculate the value of the order parameters as a function of the control parameters.
 Here, $N=8$ and therefore, finite-$N$ effects become relevant, causing the QPTs to be diffuse and harder to be distinguished.

-In previous studies, it has been successfully used the time evolution of a correlation function as a tool to explore the QPTs of the standard Agassi model with $j=1$ \cite{perezfernandez2021quantum}.
+In previous studies, time evolution of a correlation function has been successfully used as a tool to explore the QPTs of the standard Agassi model with $j=1$ \cite{perezfernandez2021quantum}.
 In the rest of this work, we will use precisely this observable to study the phase diagram of the extended Agassi model with $j=2$.
 A correlation function between two given sites can be defined as,

 where $\alpha, \ \beta = x, \ y \text{ or } z$.
 In our case, we will focus on a correlation function for sites $1$ and $2$ and $\alpha=\beta=z$